 Eyelid surgery is a relatively minor procedure that may be performed with local anesthesia in select patients.
 Discomfort that patients have described after surgery is usually unremarkable.
 The eyes and brow may feel “tight”.
 The procedure varies from about one to three hours.

 Patients often do not need prescription pain medication beyond the first day, if at all.
 Lubricating ointment and cold compresses may be applied to reduce bruising and swelling.
-Bandages, if used, after eyelid surgery are usually only for one day.
+Bandages, if used, after eyelid surgery are necessary for one day only.

 Bruising and swelling will occur after eyelid surgery, similar to any plastic surgery.
-As a result, some like to wear darkly tinted sunglasses for the first week or so after surgery.
+This is masked easily by wearing sunglasses for the first weeks of recovery.

 Recovery after Rhinoplasty

-Rhinoplasty swelling and bruising is a common question among our nose surgery patients.
+Rhinoplasty swelling and bruising are a common concern among our nose surgery patients.
 Similar to eyelid surgery, a majority of the healing occurs within the first week from surgery.
 Bruising and swelling will vary based on factors such as the complexity of the procedure.
-Revision rhinoplasty, open rhinoplasty, and significant bone reshaping generally has more swelling and bruising.
+Revision rhinoplasty, open rhinoplasty, and significant bone reshaping generally have more swelling and bruising.

 Dr. Chaboki specializes in closed rhinoplasty and preservation rhinoplasty.
 The procedure takes about two hours.
-While still healing, patients typically return to work after one week, at which point the external cast is removed.
+While still healing, patients can typically return to work after one week, at which point the external cast is removed.
 Rhinoplasty downtime is reported minimal by our patients.
-Some report “sinus pressure” or mild nasal congestion and mucous similar to allergies or a sinus infection with the initial healing.
-Patients use saline spray and antibiotic ointment inside the nose to promote healing.
+Some report sinus pressure, mild nasal congestion, or mucous similar to allergies or a sinus infection with the initial healing.
+Patients use saline spray and antibiotic ointment inside the nose to promote healing and relieve these symptoms.

-Final results often take a year or so to develop as residual swelling subsides.
+Final aesthetic results often take a year or so to develop as residual swelling subsides.

 Recovery after Facelift and Neck Lift Surgery

-Facelift and neck lift patients have an external chin strap that help support the neck and jawline in the early recovery period.
+Facelift and neck lift patients wear an external chin strap that helps support the neck and jawline in the early recovery period.
 This elastic support is worn continuously for the first few days and can be removed when showering.
 Similar to eyelid surgery patients, facelift and neck lift patients may report “tightness” under the chin.